frederic-perez/AmE-dictionary/data/dictionary.md

 __coerced__
 __coffee-table book__
 __coffer__ _n_ :six::hammer: (coffers) _San Francisco city coffers._ _State's coffers._ :es: arca
-__cog__ _n_ :six: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
+__cog__ _n_ :seven: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
 __cogency__
 __cognizant__
 __cogwheel__